Whirlpool-Programmer/Whirlpool-Programmer/README.md

 - Fun Fact: My birthday is on 18th July, That's the birthday of Intel!

-- Currently, learning C & V (in the future: R) LOL!
+- Currently, learning C & Nim

 - Know The Fact - There is no language better than Python